AlphaBu/XRT/src/runtime_src/doc/toc/tools.rst

-  Note: Optionally an output file can be specified.
+Including: generation and packaging data, kernel signatures, connectivity, clocks, sections, etc.   Note: Optionally an output file can be specified.
 If none is specified, then the output will go to the console.